Sid Wood (footballer)

-Frank Sidney "Sid" Wood was an English footballer who played as a defender for White Rovers and Club Français.
+Frank Sidney Wood was an English footballer who played as a defender for White Rovers and Club Français.

 Early life

 Frank Sidney Wood was born in Dalston, as the youngest of three brothers: Thomas William, born in Edmonton, and Jack, born in 1872 in Tottenham.
 In 1881 the family lived at 22, Tilson Road, still a mere four hundred yards from White Hart Lane.

 Playing career

 The White Rovers

 Shortly after arriving in Paris, his older brother Jack, together with other football pioneers in the city, mostly made up of a curious group of upper-middle-class Anglo-British, such as William Sleator, Walter Hewson, and Robert MacQueen, formed the White Rovers Football Club in a meeting at the Café Français on rue Pasquier in Paris, where they voted narrowly to play association football rather than rugby union rules, thus founding one of the first football club in Paris.
 Sid, who was either already in Paris or arrived with or soon after Jack, was one of the club's first players; however, several sources state that the name of Jack's brother was Tom; the result of a mistake that peristed through time, probably from a confusion with Robert MacQueen, who was the one with a brother named Thomas, who died during the First World War in 1917.

 The White Rovers joined the USFSA in March 1894, and on 15 April of the same year, the club defeated CA Neuilly 13–0 in the quarter-finals of the inaugural USFSA championship, in which Sid Wood served as a linesman.
 Among his Rovers teammates in 1894, there were Ernest Cotton, Emile Cox, MacQueen, and his brother Jack, who was named team captain in October 1894.
 In July 1895, Sid Wood helped Rovers to a 2–1 win over Standard AC.